 Case Name: Illinois Workers’ Compensation Commission Case No. 09 WC 48370

-Facts: On September 8, 2009, our client was working as a roofer and was injured at work while pulling siding.
+Facts: Our client was working as a roofer and was injured at work while pulling siding.

 Client’s Injuries: Significant back and leg pain; herniations which required surgery; disc generation at both L4-5 and L5-S1 with a small to moderate herniated disc at L4-5 associated with some lateral recess stenosis bilaterally.